 When choosing an ergonomic chair, you should also consider both its width and depth.
 A measurement that should correspond to a comfortable sitting environment is between 17-20 inches.
 A good depth measurement for an ergonomic chair (from the front to the back of the seat) needs to be at a point where you can comfortably affix your back to the rear of the chair while leaving between 2-4 inches between your knees and the back of the chair.
 There should be a tilt mechanism that allows you to adjust your chair in both a forward and backward motion.
 Good ergonomic chairs may have a “waterfall” seat, which slopes downward at the edge to take pressure off the back of your legs at the knee.

-Some ergonomic chairs, particularly for offices, will be able to swivel very easily.
-This is to allow you to reach different parts of your desk without having to needlessly strain yourself.
-Test out a few ergonomic chair models for maneuverability.
-You’re going to be sitting in it for several consecutive hours, five days a week.
-Take as much time as you need to make the decision.
+Some ergonomic chairs can swivel very easily.
+This is to allow you to reach different parts of your desk without having to move much.
+Test out a few ergonomic chair models for maneuverability; and while you do it, take your own sweet time.

-A part of an office chair that many people don’t think about is the armrests.
-Some may think that the armrests are an extraneous part of the average office chair as people tend not to give too much thought to them.
+A part of the chair that many people don’t think about is the armrests.
+Some may think that the armrests are an extraneous part of any chair.
 This could be a mistake as improper use of chair armrests could result in shoulder pain and neck strain.

 In an ergonomic chair, the armrests should always be adjustable.
 When in the chair, rest your lower forearms on the armrests lightly, which should cause your shoulders to relax.
 You shouldn’t use the armrests in an ergonomic chair while typing or using the computer as this could cause unnecessary strain from leaning.